Rahil Mammadov

-Rahil Mammadov (Rahil Sərvər oğlu Məmmədov; born 24 November 1995) is an Azerbaijani professional footballer who plays as a centre-back for Azerbaijani club Araz-Naxçıvan and the Azerbaijan national team.
+Rahil Mammadov (Rahil Sərvər oğlu Məmmədov; born 24 November 1995) is an Azerbaijani professional footballer who plays as a centre-back for Azerbaijan Premier League club Turan Tovuz and the Azerbaijan national team.

 Club career

 On 22 December 2017, Mammadov joined Sabail.

 On 2 June 2018, Rahil signed a three-year contract with Qarabağ.

 On 9 February 2022, Mammadov joined Zira on loan for the remainder of the 2021–22 season.

 On 20 January 2024, Polish club ŁKS Łódź announced the signing of Mammadov on an eighteen-month contract.
 Mammadov made 16 league appearances as ŁKS finished last and was relegated to the I liga.
 On 3 July 2024, he terminated his contract by mutual consent.

 Mammadov remained in Poland for the following season, after signing a two-year deal with Radomiak Radom on 17 July 2024.

 On 25 July 2025, he signed a one-year contract with Azerbaijan Premier League side Araz-Naxçıvan.